clio-janelia/clio-store/README.md

 Here is a list of variables:

-URL_PREFIX: a prefix to add to the API endpoint URLs.  (e.g., "/clio_toplevel")
+URL_PREFIX: a prefix to add to the API endpoint URLs, e.g. "/{URL_PREFIX}/v2/annotations"

 ALLOWED_ORIGINS: the allowed origins for CORS `Access-Control-Allow-Origin` header.
 Default is the wildcard (*).